-1. The School must comply with statute by collecting and maintaining in each student's cumulative file copies of verifiable residency, birth certificate and immunization documentation as required by law.
+1. The School must comply with statute by collecting and maintaining in each student's cumulative file copies of verifiable residency documentation as required by law.

 ADM AND FUNDING ADJUSTMENTS

 A.R.S. § 15-915 requires that ADE makes corrections for audit findings to both budget capacity and state aid.
 ADE's School Finance Unit's Memo 13-011 informs LEAs of these statutory requirements: